spmse/advent_of_code/README.md

 # Advent of code

-My collection of solutions to puzzles from adventofcode.com written in V.
+My collection of solutions to puzzles from adventofcode.com written in the V programming language.

 ## Solutions